antonio-hickey/advent-of-code/year-2024/day-3/puzzle_explanation.md

 Scan the corrupted memory for uncorrupted `mul` instructions. **What do you get if you add up all of the results of the multiplications?**

-- [My Solution](https://github.com/antonio-hickey/advent-of-code/blob/29cae2359b9ca0946e230b1790989f67a63600db/year-2024/day-3/src/main.rs#L13-L83), This one is really just a parsing puzzle 😒.
+- [My Solution](https://github.com/antonio-hickey/advent-of-code/blob/666bc097ef557adb22be7b9a44b3fc2f8c8eac62/year-2024/day-3/src/main.rs#L19-L62), This one is really just a parsing puzzle 😒.
 I loop through the corrupted memory collecting mul instructions as long as they fit certain conditions.
 First I go through each occurrence of "mul" and check the size of it.
 The max parameter size is 3 digits so 999 meaning the max length of a valid mul instruction is 12 `mul(999,999)` = 12 chars and the min length is `mul(1,1)` = 8 chars.
-Then I grab the parameter space of the instruction (the digits in between "(" and ")" ex: `"999,999"`), and split that section by `","` and try to parse them into integers as if they don't parse then it's not a valid instruction.
+Then I grab the parameter space of the instruction (the digits in between "(" and ")" ex: `"999,999"`), and split that section by `","` and try to parse them into integers.
 When finished I have a vector of all the valid mul op's and can just compute the product of each one and then sum up all those products for an answer to the puzzle.

+## Part Two

+As you scan through the corrupted memory, you notice that some of the conditional statements are also still intact.
+If you handle some of the uncorrupted conditional statements in the program, you might be able to get an even more accurate result.

+There are two new instructions you'll need to handle:

+- The `do()` instruction **enables** future `mul` instructions.
+- The `don't()` instruction **disables** future `mul` instructions.

+Only the **most recent** `do()` or `don't()` instruction applies.
+At the beginning of the program, `mul` instructions are **enabled**.

+For example:

+`xmul(2,4)&mul[3,7]!^don't()_mul(5,5)+mul(32,64](mul(11,8)undo()?mul(8,5))`

+This corrupted memory is similar to the example from before, but this time the `mul(5,5)` and `mul(11,8)` instructions are **disabled** because there is a `don't()` instruction before them.
+The other `mul` instructions function normally, including the one at the end that gets re-**enabled** by a `do()` instruction.

+This time, the sum of the results is **`48`** (`2*4 + 8*5`).

+Handle the new instructions; **what do you get if you add up all of the results of just the enabled multiplications?**

+- [My Solution](https://github.com/antonio-hickey/advent-of-code/blob/666bc097ef557adb22be7b9a44b3fc2f8c8eac62/year-2024/day-3/src/main.rs#L65-L138), Mostly the same solution from part one, but more annoying to parse lol.
+I start by looping through all the `do()` and `don't()` instructions first.
+Then running a bunch of logic to handle edge cases around these like overlapping instructions.
+When a valid enabled section is hit it loops through all the `mul` op's in between the `do()` and `don't()` and does the same as part one.